enricomoresco/Software-and-Computing-Repository/README.md

 ![F_wind](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/F_wind.gif)

-In order to find the stationary solutions we will calculate the relative variations of velocity and pressure and we will sum the square values then we will look for a solution with a small enough value of total relative variation in the last time step
+In order to find the stationary solutions we will calculate the relative variations of velocity and pressure each time step, then we will sum the square values and we will look for a solution with a small enough value of total relative variation.

 ![TRV](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/TRV.gif)